Free Things to Do in Orlando

 Go Skating at Cocoa Beach Skate Park

 One of the free things to do near Orlando is to visit Cocoa Beach.
-While there, your kids may want to do a little skating at the Cocoa Beach Skate Park.

 Don’t forget to check out Cocoa beaches and other nearby beaches in the 20 Best Beaches near Orlando for Families.